Skip to main content

 • M and M26 are composites of BN and silica, commonly used in low-loss, high frequency shielding applications.

-• ZSBN is a composite of BN, silica and zirconia, primarily used for direct metal contact applications.
+• ZSBN is a composite of BN, silica and zirconia, giving it high wear & corrosion resistance well suited for metal forming applications.

 Please contact us for help with grade selection for your application.